usi-verification-and-security/upprover/trunk/readme2update_cbmc_ver_info.txt

 Special modifications in HiFrog:
 ================================
-- symex_assertion_sum.h: Phi and vcc methods are virtual.
+- symex_assertion_sum.h: Phi and vcc methods are virtual. — we check the signature whether it is as the same as the super class
 - To public: get_l1_name
   // only required for value_set.assign
   void get_l1_name(exprt &expr) const; // KE: changes for hifrog